 - a.
 Performance requirements: The data recording will be added on to a device that is already in common use in hospitals.
-The addition of the sensors must not interfere with the procedure and should be capable of being implemented in any GI procedure room in the country. - b.
+The addition of the sensors must not interfere with the procedure and should be capable of being implemented in any GI procedure room in the country.
+The device must measure the full volume of the syringe, which is 60 mL.
+The device must also read up to 10 atm of pressure. - b.
 Safety: The sensor device is essentially a no risk addition to the procedure.
 The operation is already being done and the device only measures the surgery and does not change it. - c.
 Accuracy and Reliability: The pressure and volume sensors need to be able to make a smooth graph that is readable to the operating team.
-The device should be significant to 3 significant figures after the decimal.
+The device should be significant to 1 significant figure after the decimal.